Yabakei Gorge

 Hitome Hakkei / Eight Views at One Glance

-You can enjoy beautiful scenery in Shin-Yabakei (Deep Yabakei) all year round, especially from the season of new leaves to that of red leaves.
-Hitome Hakkei is the best viewpoint here.
-As the name suggests, you can see eight rock peaks from one place (the observatory).
-Other unique views include Meoto Iwa (Married Couple Rock), Eboushi Iwa (Noble’s Hat Rock), Sennin Iwa (Hermit Rock), and Kaibo-Rei (Sea-Viewing Ridge).
-A promenade is available for walking here.
-There are several shops and restaurants selling soba noodles and steamed buckwheat manju buns.
+You can enjoy beautiful scenery in Shin-Yabakei (Deep Yabakei) all year round, especially from the season of new leaves to that of autumn colors.
+Hitome Hakkei (“Eight Views at a Glance”) is the best viewpoint here.
+As the name suggests, you can see eight distinctive rock peaks from a single observatory.
+Other notable formations include Meoto Iwa (Married Couple Rocks), Eboshi Iwa (Noble’s Hat Rock), Sennin Iwa (Hermit Rock), and Kaibōrei (Sea-Viewing Ridge).
+A walking promenade is available for exploring the area, with several shops and restaurants serving soba noodles and steamed buckwheat manjūbuns.

 Kyosyuho / Competitive Good Peaks

-This is the representative of the good sceneries in the Yabakei Gorge.
-A series of big peeks and strange rocks are lined along the Yasukui river for about one kilometer.
+This is one of the representative scenic spots in Yabakei Gorge.
+A series of large peaks and unusual rock formations line the Yasukui River for about one kilometer.

 Ao-No-Domon / Blue Tunnel

-This is the tunnel Zenkai, the Zen monk, made with his hands.
-In the Edo period, in that place, the river was heightened due to the newly built dam nearby, so the people there had to take the dangerous high road in the mountains to go through the place.
-When the traveling monk Zenkai dropped at the place, he felt very pained to know that there were a lot of people and horses killed while passing the road.
-Then, he decided to dig a tunnel through the rock hill for himself.
-He earned some donation to get the laborers and tools (chisels and hammers only) and got down to the work.
-Thirty years after, a 342 meters long tunnel was completed.
-After this, people had to pay a fee for going through the tunnel.
-It is the first toll road ever in Japan.
-In the Meiji era, a reconstruction was done for the tunnel, but most of original features were lost.
-However, even now, you can see some remains of the original Ao-no-Domon like a short underground path.
-FIY: The first part of the name “Blue” color.
+This is the tunnel that the Zen monk Zenkai dug by hand.
+During the Edo period, the river level had risen due to a newly built dam nearby, forcing local travelers to take a dangerous mountain path.
+When the traveling monk Zenkai visited the area, he was pained to learn that many people and horses had died while using the road.
+He decided to dig a tunnel through the rocky hillside.
+He collected donations to hire laborers and acquire tools—using only chisels and hammers—and began the work.
+After thirty years, a 342-meter-long tunnel was completed.
+Afterwards, people paid a toll to use the tunnel, making it the first toll road in Japan.
+During the Meiji era, the tunnel was reconstructed, and most of its original features were lost.
+However, you can still see some remains of the original Ao-no-Domon, such as a short underground passage.

 Rakan Temple